aarboleda1/Elements-Of-Programming-Interviews/notes.md

 - If a numeric variable is "signed," it can also represent a negative number because one of the bits of data is dedicated to representing "positive" or "negative".

+# Recursion 4/24 REDO
+- I did generate all subsets of of size k 15.5 and 15.4 generate the powerset, both were pretty difficult for me.
+Where I got lost was determining with confidence which subsets to generate